guardio-nick/github-build-stats-to-dd/README.md

 `GITHUB_TOKEN`: GitHub token to access the build stats.
 Repo access should be good enough

-`GITHUB_ORG_ID`: The organization \ owner id where your repository is located.
-It might be your username, company name, etc

-`GITHUB_REPOSITORY_NAME`: The repository name that we with to get stats from its workflow.
-Default value is the current repository name, `${{ github.event.repository.name }}`

-`GITHUB_RUN_ID`: The run id that we wish to get stats from.
-Default value is the current run, `${{ github.run_id }}`

-`BQ_DATASET`: Big query dataset

-`BQ_TABLE`: Big query table

-`GOOGLE_PROJECT_NAME`: Google project name (GCP)

-`GOOGLE_APPLICATION_CREDENTIALS`: Google credentials (GCP), should be the service account
+`DD_API_KEY`: Datadog API Key

+`DD_SITE`: Datadog Site ("datadoghq.com" for example)

+`ENV`: Datadog ENV (DEV/TEST/PROD etc...)

 ## Contributions
+* This Project was forked from SallyBlichG/github-build-stats Github action.

-This project is using [Valgrind](https://valgrind.org/) for caching APT packages in GitHub Actions workflow.
+* This project is using [Valgrind](https://valgrind.org/) for caching APT packages in GitHub Actions workflow.
   Valgrind is an instrumentation framework for building dynamic analysis tools.
 It can detect memory leaks and threading bugs, which are common in C and C++ programs.